oracle-samples/oltrain/content/vz/vz.md

 - /vz/vz.html
 ---

-{{< figure src="/img/vz/vz-1200x1200-banner.png" alt="Oracle Oracle Verrazzano Enterprise Container Platform Track" >}}
+{{< figure src="/img/vz/vz-1200x1200-banner.png" alt="Oracle Verrazzano Enterprise Container Platform Track" >}}

 ---

 {{< lead >}} Oracle Verrazzano Enterprise Container Platform is a fully integrated suite for the development and management of cloud-native applications.

 Oracle Verrazzano Enterprise Container Platform is an end-to-end enterprise container platform for deploying cloud native and traditional applications in multi-cloud environments.
-It is made up of a curated set of open source components – many that you may already use and trust, and some that were written specifically to pull together all of the pieces that make Oracle Verrazzano Enterprise Container Platform a cohesive and easy to use platform. {{< /lead >}}
+It is made up of a curated set of open source components – many that you may already use and trust, and some that were written specifically to pull together all of the pieces that make Verrazzano a cohesive and easy to use platform. {{< /lead >}}

 ---